3rd edit June 2017

 Underground survival in the 1950s

 This remains an open issue.
 James is very sanguine about an underground stream of brilliant poetry, continuing 1940s ideas.
+Editors declared the idea was past it and over, but the poets didn't halt when the order was given.
 The magazine Ore seems to be a source for this kind of material – Eric Ratcliffe (editor) is keen on Druidism and Arthurian poetry, amongst other things.
-Ore ran from 1954 to 1996, which is pretty amazing.
+Ore ran from 1954 to 1995, which is pretty amazing.
 I haven’t seen the 1950s issues, but I did see an editorial in which Ratcliffe claimed to have been a second generation of New Romanticism.
 I think Ore was also a low-profile magazine which lacked any contacts with the original NRs.
 I did find poems by Ithell Colquhoun (in issues from the 1980s?) (and an Ore pamphlet, “Grimoire of the entangled thicket”) which seem like a direct continuation of the 1940s; Colquhoun was a contributor to The Quest, then a Surrealist visual artist in the 1930s.
+See website here Ithell .
 Her Surrealism led her to Celtic religious revivalism and to spiritualism.
+The website says that after being expelled from the Surrealist group she made overtures to the Apocalyptics (in 1941).
 I think we would look to the organs of spiritualism, Jungianism, neo-paganism, etc. for the current of changes which neo-Romantic poets of the later period absorbed, and which their readers were quite familiar with.
 That is, once we accept that the poetry is not primary, there is a huge corpus of evidence which we can draw on to uncover the later history of New Romantic ideas.
 (There is good material on Colquhoun in Michel Remy's The English Surrealist Movement.)
+There is a very good painting by Colquhoun in the Brighton Museum.

 What seems to be the last gasp of the 1940s is Savage’s republication of EFF Hill’s prose writings during the 1980s.
 I remember going to Small Press Fairs (around 1990?) and seeing these things and being incredulous.
 It’s possible that DS Savage was behind the stall, selling them (to a sceptical audience).
 Hill died in 1955, but Savage was his literary executor, and printed his works (although only after 20 or 30 years).
 Hill wrote about the Apocalypse – no interest in poetry, this is just a mixture of Christian mysticism and politics.
 Poetry was not essential to this streak of apocalypticism.